josinSbazin/android_ExpandableLayout/README.md

 *   **moreText: CharSequence** - Text showing on more button.
 *   **animationDuration: Int** - Duration of animation of collapse/expand.
 In milliseconds.
 *   **@ColorInt moreColor: Int** - Color of more button (text and arrow).
-*   **animationSceneRoot: ViewGroup** - Animation scene root for transition.
+*   **animationSceneRootId: Int** - Animation scene root id for transition.
 Use for animate container for this view.
-Do not save when `ExpandableLayout` paralyzed.
-Set it manually when restore.
-Default is parent of this view, or self if parent is invalid
+Default is self

 *   **fun toggle(withAnimation: Boolean = true)** - Toggle `ExpandableLayout` state.
 Ignore if `State.Statical`.
 `withAnimation` should it toggle with animation or instantaneously. **true** by default.